isomerpages/moe-chijolotn/_learn-at-ij-oln/Curricular Programmes/Mother Tongue.md

 </tr>
 	<tr><td>Students made their own bamboo dragonfly toy <br>(竹蜻蜓 ).</td><td>Students having fun tinkering with the main lereng.</td><td>Students learning the Kolattam dance, also known as the “stick dance”.</td></tr>
 </tbody></table>

+**Attending performances** <br>
+Where possible, students are provided with opportunities to watch performances.
+Through enjoying the performances put up by local and foreign arts groups, students enjoy language and culture in a different environment.
+In 2023, P2 Chinese Language learners had the opportunity to watch a live performance entitled “Cinderella” at the National Library Drama Centre.